 As for the company’s tablets, the Galaxy Tab S6 and Galaxy Tab S5e will undoubtedly get upgraded to Android 10.
 Mid-range devices like the Galaxy A series from 2018 should also move from Android Pie to Android 10.

-Here is a preliminary list of device we think will get upgraded to Android 10 in 2019 and 2020:
+Here is a preliminary list of devices that should get upgraded to Android 10 in 2020:

 - Galaxy Fold

 - Galaxy S9+ (Confirmed)

 - Galaxy A6+ (2018)

 - Galaxy A70

 - Galaxy A40

 - Galaxy A30